 To discover the underwater treasures of Anambas, you can either book a spot on a live-aboard vessel out of Singapore, or just make your way to one of the local Anambas dive outfits.

 One final request if I may, whilst enjoying Anambas, please, don't forget to do your bid to keep the archipelago's awesome biodiversity thriving, both at sea and on land.
+Leave nothing but footprints and take nothing but pictures.
 Cheers!

 Have an enquiry about scubadiving in Anambas?
 Send it here...